Anne Frank and the Holocaust

 - The Holocaust exhibition at the Imperial War Museum

-- Watch a video about why Anne and her family went into family
+- Watch a video about why Anne and her family went into hiding

 - See images of Anne's writing and photographs of her